 It is important to note that service dogs are not the same as therapy or emotional support animals.
 Service pets are trained to perform specific tasks for their owners.

 Therapy and emotional support animals are often not considered working animals.
-Service animals are allowed most places while there are restrictions for therapy and emotional support animals.
+Service animals are allowed in most places while there are restrictions for therapy and emotional support animals.

 Why Great Danes Make Great Service Dogs